 - 1. Problems with electrical conduction through the heart. - 2.
 With the AV blocks (AVBs), the conduction defect is usually in the AV node or Bundle of HIS which fail to act as a reliable bridge between the atria and the ventricles.
 Sometimes the impulses are just delayed, other times they are blocked entirely.
-This will cause a variation in the PRI and/or the P to QRS ratio. - 3.
-With bundle branch blocks, the delay is in the ventricles causing a wide QRS. - 4.
-In all of these conduction defects, P waves are present and the P-P is usually regular as the SA node is still healthy and firing normally.
+This will cause a variation in the PR interval (PRI) and/or the P to QRS ratio. - 3.
+With bundle branch blocks, the delay is in the ventricles causing a wide QRS following a P wave that usually has a normal PRI. - 4.
+In all of the AV blocks, P waves are present and the P-P is usually regular as the SA node is still healthy and firing normally.